 “Linda’s love for wildlife is truly inspiring to everyone around her,” says Dave Nichols, president of the board of directors.
 “Her leadership at CROW will be greatly missed by the employees, students, volunteers and CROW supporters who have had the opportunity to work with her.”

-A successor as Executive Director has been chosen by the board of directors, but has not yet been named due to current employment.
+A successor as Executive Director has been chosen by the board of directors, click here to learn more.